shinziling/CollegeNote/content/Discrete Math/Unit 3 First-Order Predicate Logic.md

 >- $(\forall x \in \Bbb {N}) [P(x) \wedge T(x)] \vee (\forall x \in \Bbb {R}) [R(x)]$
 >>[!success]- Solution
 >>
->>Although there are two $x$, they are different $x$, the first $x$ is bounded to P and T but the second one is bounded to R. But please don't do this, it makes it confusing to follow your notation, use different variables for each one.
+>>Although there are two $x$'s, they are entirely different.
+The first $x$ is bounded to P and T but the second one is bounded to R. When you write, please don't do this, it makes it confusing to follow your work.
+Use different variables for each one.

 ## Vacuous Statement
-These are just statements that we just say it is true or false (It just works).<br>
+These are statements that we just say are true or false, regardless of the value of the variable (It just works).<br>
 Consider the domain $D$ where $D$ is empty
 - $(\forall x \in D) [P(x)]$ is vacuously true.
 	- This is a true statement since if the domain $D$ is empty then it means that P always holds for all $x$ in $D$ because $D$ is empty.
 - $(\exists x \in D)[P(x)]$ is vacuously false.
 	- This is a false statement since if the domain $D$ is empty then there cannot possibly exist any $x$ where P holds because $D$ is empty.
-> This concept of vacuous statement is not very important so there is no needs to worry about this.
+> This concept of vacuous statement is not very important so there is no need to worry about this.

 >[!info] Specifying Domain